kiranchhatre/amuse/README.md

 ## Citation

+If you find the Model & Software, BVH2SMPLX conversion tool, and SMPLX Blender addon-based visualization software useful in your research, we kindly ask that you cite our work:

 ```bibtex
 @InProceedings{Chhatre_2024_CVPR,
     author    = {Chhatre, Kiran and Daněček, Radek and Athanasiou, Nikos and Becherini, Giorgio and Peters, Christopher and Black, Michael J. and Bolkart, Timo},